Raft Guide Program & Intensive Training 2020

 Post-apprenticeship training extensions for up to one month after the main guide training program are available on a case-by-case basis.

-Each 1-week extension includes 1 day guide training with a Senior Trip Leader and two commercial rafting trips.
+Each 1-week extension includes 1 day guide training with a Senior Trip Leader and 1 day training development time on commercial rafting trips.
 At least two supervised endorsement runs with a Senior Trip Leader are offered when the trainee is ready for check-out runs.

 All meals, beverages, equipment and lodging at REO is included.
 Each 1-week extension has a 4-day volunteer assignment per week.